Rushorgir/linkpage/README.md

 # 🌐 Linkpage

->A clean, custom-built Linktree-style landing page made with HTML and CSS.
+A clean, custom-built Linktree-style landing page made with HTML and CSS.

 ## 🚀 Features

->- Responsive layout for all screen sizes
+- Responsive layout for all screen sizes
->- Hover animations on link buttons
+- Hover animations on link buttons
->- Minimal and easy to customize
+- Minimal and easy to customize
->- No frameworks, no JS — just HTML + CSS
+- No frameworks, no JS — just HTML + CSS

 ## 📁 Project Structure
->linkpage/
+linkpage/
->├── index.html     # Main HTML file
+├── index.html     # Main HTML file
->└── style.css      # All styling and animations'''
+└── style.css      # All styling and animations'''

 ## 🧪 Live Preview